srikresna/gov-sentiment-analysis/README.md

 larger, the model can predict the label well.
 Pseudo labeling is quite helpful in this overcome the problem of training data, but overcome it in full.
 Human intervention still needed for such cases.

+## Credit
+case study take from University of Indonesia Teams